 - pay for things using a pre-paid card or a debit card

 - Have separate ‘jars’ in your account to help you budget for rent, different types of household bills and other spending

 Whichever credit union you use, there’s no minimum monthly amount that you have to pay into your current account.

-And you won’t need to pass a credit check to get an account because credit unions don’t provide overdrafts.
+And you won’t need to pass a credit check to get an account because credit unions don’t usually provide overdrafts.